 For example, youth prisons often send parents “child support” bills for the cost of incarcerating their children; local juvenile courts charge youth administrative costs when they appear in court; and judges impose fines or restitution orders on young people regardless of whether they have any financial capacity to meet those obligations.
 Many children in juvenile court are even charged a fee for a public defender.

-Approximately one million cases involving youth are heard in juvenile courts every year.
+Approximately 750,000 cases involving youth are heard in juvenile courts every year.
 The juvenile justice system’s purpose is to hold youth accountable in developmentally appropriate ways.
 Fines and fees do the opposite.
 They heighten economic instability for families already in financial distress and make communities less safe.

 Income-based Justice Isn’t Justice At All